Personal income tax

 Montana has no sales tax at either the state or local levels.

 It does, however, allow for resort and local option taxes as a funding source for some communities.
-The fundamental idea behind resort taxes is to allow places with high numbers of visitors, but relatively few residents, to local infrastructure costs without overburdening local citizens.
+The fundamental idea behind resort taxes is to allow places with high numbers of visitors, but relatively few residents, to finance local infrastructure costs without overburdening local citizens.
 The maximum rate of the resort tax is 3 percent and at least 5 percent of the revenue must offset property taxes.

 Personal and real property taxes